History

 Oseco’s history (Broken Arrow, USA)

-The place?
-Broken Arrow, near Tulsa in Oklahoma State, USA.
-The date?
-1980.
-In this year, five people took a leap of faith to begin their own safety equipment company.
+This was the year five people took a leap of faith to begin their own safety equipment company.
 A group of employees joined Jerry Allen and his co-founders, and together they built Oklahoma Safety Equipment Company, known as Oseco.

 Oseco positioned itself on the market as an innovative company providing products and services that gave the end users maximum safety.
 The first rupture disc was manufactured in February 1981, and by the mid-1980s, Oseco was on its way to establishing itself as an industry leader.
 Rapid growth allowed the owners to expand to a new facility and hire more staff.